curl/everything-curl/sourcecode-layout.md

 same source code for all platforms that run the tool.

-Most of what the command line tool does is to convert given command line options into the corresponding libcurl options or set of options and then make sure to issue them correctly to drive the network transfer according to the user's wishes.
+Most of what the command line tool does is to convert given command line options into the corresponding libcurl options or set of options and then makes sure to issue them correctly to drive the network transfer according to the user's wishes.